zaiisao/Documentation/en/Interactive Broadcast/screensharing_web.md

 ## <a name = "ff"></a>Screen sharing on Firefox

-Set the `mediaSource` attribute to specify the screen-sharing mode:
+Set the `mediaSource` property to specify the screen-sharing mode:

 - `screen`：Shares the whole screen.
 - `application`：Shares all windows of an application.